AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 Our hope is that before long we'll be able to leverage the built-in type info in the new TypeScript code to generate a much more complete and more useful reference than we had before.

+### Native zip support for editor plug-ins

+The `stingray.fs` JavaScript API now offers built-in support for working with *.zip* files:

+`stingray.fs.zip(folderPath:string, zipFilePath: string): boolean`

+Creates a new zip file from the contents of *folderPath*, and names the new zip file *zipFilePath*.
+The return value indicates whether the new file was written.

+`stingray.fs.zipinfo(zipFilePath: string): array.<{path:string, size:number}>`

+Reads a zip file named *zipFilePath*, and returns an array of all objects contained in the zip.
+Each object in the array has a `path` member that identifies its filename within the zip, and a `size` member that contains its size when uncompressed.

+`stingray.fs.unzip(zipFilePath:string, destinationPath: string): boolean`

+Reads a zip file named *zipFilePath*, and extracts its contents to the folder named *destinationPath*.
+The return value indicates whether the extraction was completed successfully.

 [Return to top](#top)

 ## What's Fixed